alabou/NMOS-MatroxOnly/NMOS With H.222.0.md

 The NMOS terms 'Controller', 'Node', 'Source', 'Flow', 'Sender', 'Receiver' are used as defined in the [NMOS Glossary](https://specs.amwa.tv/nmos/main/docs/Glossary.html).

-A 'sub-Flow' is defined as a Flow of format `urn:x-nmos:format:audio`, `urn:x-nmos:format:video` or `urn:x-nmos:format:data` part of a MPEG2-TS Stream produced by a Sender.
+A 'sub-Flow' is defined as a Flow of format `urn:x-nmos:format:audio`, `urn:x-nmos:format:video` or `urn:x-nmos:format:data` which is part of a MPEG2-TS Stream produced by a Sender.

-A 'sub-Stream' is defined as a Stream of format `urn:x-nmos:format:audio`, `urn:x-nmos:format:video` or `urn:x-nmos:format:data` part of a MPEG2-TS Stream consumed by a Receiver.
+A 'sub-Stream' is defined as a Stream of format `urn:x-nmos:format:audio`, `urn:x-nmos:format:video` or `urn:x-nmos:format:data` which is part of a MPEG2-TS Stream consumed by a Receiver.

 ## H.222.0 IS-04 Sources, Flows and Senders

-Nodes implementing IS-04 v1.3 or higher that are capable of transmitting H.222.0 mux streams MUST have Source, Flow and Sender resources in the IS-04 Node API.
+Nodes implementing IS-04 v1.3 or higher, that are capable of transmitting H.222.0 mux streams, MUST have Source, Flow and Sender resources in the IS-04 Node API.

 ### Sources

-A mux Source resource MUST indicate `urn:x-nmos:format:mux` for the `format` attribute.
-A Source of format `urn:x-nmos:format:audio`, `urn:x-nmos:format:video` or `urn:x-nmos:format:data`, associated with a sub-Flow MUST be a member of the mux Source's `parents` attribute.
+A mux Source resource MUST indicate `urn:x-nmos:format:mux` for the `format` attribute and it MUST be associated with a mux Flow of the same `format` through the `source_id` attribute of the mux Flow.
+A Source of format `urn:x-nmos:format:audio`, `urn:x-nmos:format:video` or `urn:x-nmos:format:data`, associated with a sub-Flow of saif Flow, through the `source_id` attribute of the the sub-Flow, MUST be a member of said mux Source's `parents` attribute.

-In addition to those attributes defined in IS-04 for all mux Sources, the following attributes defined in the [Flow Attributes](https://github.com/alabou/NMOS-MatroxOnly/blob/main/SourceAttributes.md) are used for H.222.0.
+In addition to those attributes defined in IS-04 for all mux Sources, the following attributes defined in the [Source Attributes](https://github.com/alabou/NMOS-MatroxOnly/blob/main/SourceAttributes.md) are used for H.222.0.

 A Source of format `urn:x-nmos:format:audio`, `urn:x-nmos:format:video` or `urn:x-nmos:format:data` having a non-null `urn:x-matrox:receiver_id` attribute where the associated Receiver `format` attribute is `urn:x-nmos:format:mux` MUST have a `urn:x-matrox:layer` attribute indicading the Receiver's sub-Stream providing the media content to the Source.